The Designers Institute runs many initiatives throughout the year to celebrate the achievements of the design community.

 DINZ Student Council

 Today’s design students are tomorrow’s industry professionals.
-That’s why the DINZ Student Council exists.
-Its twelve national representatives work to forge stronger links between the bright minds currently studying design and the industry peers, design leaders and potential mentors who will work with them in the future.
+These national representatives work to forge stronger links between the bright minds currently studying design and the industry peers, design leaders and potential mentors who will work with them in the future.

 The Student Council run several initiatives including Interviews, Folio Nights and Best of the Best Students Speak.